 Yes!
 Laser therapy is backed by science.
 Widely used in Europe and Asia since the 1970’s, it was cleared by the FDA for use in the United States as a treatment for pain in 2002.
 Lumix lasers received the first FDA clearance for its superpulsed technologyin 2004, and subsequent FDA clearances for other technological advances since then.
 Major league sports and Olympic athletes vouch for its impact in their performance and injury recovery.
 Medical scientists and clinicians have demonstrated the effectiveness of laser therapy in hundreds of scientific studies.

-What are the advantages of using LUMIX Therapy for pain?
+What are the advantages of using a Lumix laser for pain?

-LUMIX Therapy uses lasers with superpulsed technology to send photons of light deep into the body’s tissues.
-There, the photons are absorbed by the cells and converted into energy that repair and rebuild tissue.
-Once inflammation is reduced and the damaged tissue is repaired, the pain symptoms caused by these conditions is relieved.
+The Lumix laser superpulsed technology sends light photons deeply into bodily tissues.
+There, photons are absorbed by cells and converted into energy that supports the repair and rebuilding of tissue.
+Once inflammation is reduced and damaged tissue is repaired the pain symptoms are relieved.

-No. Most LUMIX Therapy patients report a feeling of soothing warmth over the treatment area.
-Many experience reduced swelling, pain relief and improved range of motion in or after the first treatment session.
+No. Most Lumix patients report a feeling of soothing warmth over the treatment area.
+Many experience reduced swelling, pain relief and improved range of motion during or after the first treatment session.

 How long is a treatment session?

 Typically treatment sessions average 10-20 minutes.
 However, the treatment time needed depends on the condition: chronic or acute, size of the area to be treated, size of the patient, and the depth of penetration needed to reach the damaged tissue.